xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 ![poster](/images/240126poster.jpg)

-Playing their first live show, your last words were the first band of the afternoon.
+Playing their first-ever live show, your last words were the first band of the afternoon to play.
 Their songwriting had a distinctive sound that blended slow, bright clean sections with hard-hitting and emotional screamo (remiscent of doris in their instrumentation).
 Despite a few difficulties with the kick pedal, their perseverance led to a solid performance that established a clear sound for their band going forward.
 <br><br>
 During their set, they covered I Hate Myself's 'To A Husband at War', a staple which saw members of the audience swaying and singing along.

 ![yr last words](/images/ylw1.JPG)

-After a short break, my friends and I got on stage to play our first show as In Her Palms, a band sharing the same lineup as Could Be Stars.
+After a short break, my friends and I got on stage to play our debut show as In Her Palms, a band sharing the same lineup as Could Be Stars.
 Our set featured a mix of newly-written songs and material carried over from gatecrash and Could Be Stars.
 <br>
 <br>
 I was nervous at the start, but as we kept playing the tension eased and I found my footing. yay!